Camouflage: First World War

 In the First World War, the French army formed a camouflage corps, led by Lucien-Victor Guirand de Scévola, employing artists known as camoufleurs to create schemes such as tree observation posts and covers for guns.
 Other armies soon followed them.
 The term camouflage probably comes from camoufler, a Parisian slang term meaning to disguise, and may have been influenced by camouflet, a French term meaning smoke blown in someone's face.
 The English zoologist John Graham Kerr, artist Solomon J. Solomon and the American artist Abbott Thayer led attempts to introduce scientific principles of countershading and disruptive patterning into military camouflage, with limited success.
 In early 1916 the Royal Naval Air Service began to create dummy air fields to draw the attention of enemy planes to empty land.
 They created decoy homes and lined fake runways with flares, which were meant to help protect real towns from night raids.
 This strategy was not common practice and did not succeed at first, but in 1918 it caught the Germans off guard multiple times.

 Ship camouflage was introduced in the early 20th century as the range of naval guns increased, with ships painted grey all over.
-In April 1917, when German U-boats were sinking many British ships with torpedoes, the marine artist Norman Wilkinson devised dazzle camouflage, which paradoxically made ships more visible but harder to target.
+In April 1917, when German U-boats were sinking large numbers of British ships with torpedoes, the marine artist Norman Wilkinson devised dazzle camouflage, which paradoxically made ships more visible but harder to target.
 In Wilkinson's own words, dazzle was designed "not for low visibility, but in such a way as to break up her form and thus confuse a submarine officer as to the course on which she was heading".